English Language Learner (ELL) Resources

 Students do an initial assessment that will look at their abilities in speaking, reading, and writing in English, and their overall literacy and numeracy skills.
 Schools will then decide what supports are appropriate for the ELL and what that student might need to succeed in an English school.

-You can talk to the guidance counselors or anyone in Resource for more information about getting identified as an ELL.
+You can talk to the guidance counsellors or anyone in Resource for more information about getting identified as an ELL.

 STEP: A Resource for ELLs